Building your layout- whether you do it or we do it, the same rules apply…

 In some cases you have no choice.
 MTH and Marklin new trains are all digital whether you want it or not.
 For other trains, if you can afford it and the scale locomotives you choose can handle decoders, go digital.
 It makes wiring the layout much easier and the number of features being added to digital trains is growing every year.
 If money is tight, HO scale trains generally can be retrofitted easily at a later date.
 N scale is not as digitally interesting, especially for small layouts, so it is less important.
 For O scale, the digital decision is very, very important.
 Retrofitting O scale standard trains to accommodate digital systems is difficult and often impossible.
 As for what digital does for you, see Technical Services

 Although not strictly necessary, control boards make managing your layout’s activities much, much easier.
 These are time consuming to build but not difficult with the right materials.
 If you want us to build a control board for you, we will be happy to give you an estimate.
-An average control board for a small layout will be from 60-100$ including materials.

 Building and trackside lights add a nice touch to any layout, especially with the lights dimmed.
 Building lights are generally a consumer installed item and usually street lights and traffic lights are as well.
 Button activated trackside lights are also fairly easy for the consumer to install.
 We usually only install these things are part of a larger layout construction project and not as a separate item.